Math Circles • Spring 2026

 Problem 2: simplest fraction between two given fractions

-The Week 3 notes continue the Stern–Brocot discussion from Week 2 and focus first on the problem:
+We continue the Stern–Brocot discussion from Week 2 and focus first on the problem:

 Problem 2.
 How do we find the fraction with the smallest possible denominator between two given fractions?

-The notes split the problem into two cases:
+We split the problem into two cases:

 1. One path is not a continuation of the other.